Haya27ab/todolist/README.md

 # ProgramName:todolist
 ## About my program :
-### This is my first time making a program , A program that arranges the task of the week with many options
+### This is my first time making a program , A program that arranges the tasks of the week with many options

 #Usage
 - Add : func addmytodo(mytodo: TaskItem)